Meet Meet Alexa Chronister:

 Alexa Chronister is not your stereotypical college student.
 She doesn’t spend the weekend tailgating before football games or playing beer pong at fraternity parties.
 Alexa suffers from Postural Orthostatic Tachycardia Syndrome (POTS) and Ehlers-Danlos Syndrome (EDS); two chronic, painful and often debilitating conditions.
 As a college freshman, Alexa felt isolated as she struggled to manage the symptoms of her chronic illnesses while simultaneously navigating life on campus.
 Alexa saw the need to help, support and connect other young adults diagnosed with chronic illnesses and created the Fight Like A Warrior and Cards For Warriors Programs from inside her college dorm room.
 Alexa always knew she had a passion for helping others.
 At only 7 years old, she held fundraisers for childhood cancer research by selling her own toys at yard sales.

 When she’s not in class and working towards a major in Public Policy & minor in social entrepreneurship, Alexa devotes the majority of her time to supporting other ”Warriors”.
-Fight Like A Warrior has over 10.5K followers on Instagram alone and Cards for Warriors has sent over 300 hands written letters of hope to people fighting chronic illnesses around the world.
+Fight Like A Warrior has over 10.5K followers on Instagram alone and Cards for Warriors has sent over 300 handwritten letters of hope to people fighting chronic illnesses around the world.
 Fight Like A Warrior also has a Blog, Warrior of the Month program, a body positivity focused Brave and Beautiful program, and a YouTube channel.
-Fight like a warrior has received national attention through its collaboration with companies such as Healthline and Vogmask and with the film Becoming Incurable .
+Fight Like a Warrior has received national attention through its collaboration with companies such as Healthline and Vogmask and with the film Becoming Incurable .

 What are current physical issues/challenges?
 How do they impact your life?